Oishika-Kar/Tesla-Stock-Comparative-Analysis/README.md

 Recent instances, such as the GameStop saga driven by individual investors on the Reddit community WallStreetBets, have showcased how unconventional factors can impact stock prices.
 GameStop, a struggling video game retailer, saw its shares surge due to increased demand initiated by individual investors.
 This unexpected rise resulted in substantial losses for hedge funds that had shorted the stock.

 As a data scientist working for a hedge fund, my task is to extract profit data for both Tesla and GameStop and develop a dashboard.
 This dashboard aims to provide a comparative analysis of the stock prices and associated profits, offering insights into the dynamics between stock performance and hedge fund gains or losses.

+Credits: This project is part of the Cognitive Class.ai curriculum. © IBM Corporation 2020.
+All rights reserved.